jmcerrejon/neighborhood-games/README.md

 ## Description

-Just a board to manage playing with your neighbours/family/friends.
+Just a board to manage playing with your neighbours/family/friends using sockets.

 **NOTE:** It's just a tool.
 No games came inside!.

+## Features

+* Integrated chat between neighbours.

+* When moderator make a question, click the yellow button ASAP and answer to win points.

 ⚠️ **WORK IN PROGRESS**